Last updated on February 26, 2026

 Umbris, Fear Manifest is up next as one of the stronger “exile” commanders in Dimir.
 Umbris has a huge wall of text, but all it does is exile the top card whenever it or something else enters the battlefield and it gains +1/+1 for each card your opponents have in exile.
 Pretty simple, yet powerful stuff.

-Next up in the #11 spot is Gisa and Geralf, a Zombie tribal commander that mills you but then lets you cast a zombie creature from your graveyard each turn.
+Next up is a dangerous duo, Gisa and Geralf, a zombie tribal commander that mills you but then lets you cast a zombie creature from your graveyard each turn.
 Zombies basically never mind being thrown into the graveyard.
 So many black and blue zombie cards either reanimate them, do things when they get there, or get stronger every time it happens.
 Milling cards in Dimir can often be almost as good as drawing them when played right.

 While Gisa and Geralf lets you play cards from the graveyard you don’t want to go heavy into a self-mill strategy.
 Instead you’d rather use your commander’s ability as a nice tool to continuously apply pressure.
 It’s far more worth it to have this commander be a reanimation engine after cards like Tomb Tyrant sacrifice your other cards than it is to try to mill yourself only to play one card a turn from it.